-Matthew has been ranked as a "Leading Practitioner" by both The Legal 500 and Chambers directories, for many years.
-He was inducted as a member of The Legal 500's coveted Hall of Fame in 2018 and is ranked as a Band 1 Leading Individual in Chambers & Partners UK.
-Matthew is praised as a "doyen of the field" and "vastly experienced and urbane" (The Legal 500), as well as "a premier lawyer in the real estate litigation arena.
-He is expert in matters such as business rates disputes and professional negligence claims.
-His experience is first class and he has good market knowledge."
-(Chambers and Partners UK, 2023)
+Matthew has been ranked as a "Leading Practitioner" by both The Legal 500 and Chambers UK directories, for many years.
+He was inducted as a member of The Legal 500's coveted Hall of Fame in 2018 and is ranked as a Band 1 Leading Individual in Chambers & Partners UK He is described as "legend in his field' and also praised a "one of the best lawyers I've ever met.
+I've never seen him not answer a question, it's remarkable."

 Matthew is contributing editor (Real Estate) to Flenley and Leech's Solicitors' Negligence and Liability (2020).

 Matthew joined this firm as a trainee in 1992.
 He qualified as a solicitor in 1994 and has been a specialist real estate litigator ever since.
 He gained full rights of audience as an advocate in the Higher Courts in 1998.

 Matthew became a partner in 2006 and has led our Real Estate Dispute Resolution practice since 2007.

 Experience & expertise

 - UBS in its recently concluded and entirely successful heavily contested multi-party Court claim for the recovery of lender debt from Vijay Mallya (Bankrupt) by enforcement against a fixed charge in UBS's favour held over residential property in London.
 The amounts recovered exceeded £23 million and included all of UBS's legal costs